Zimbabwe & Zambia – which side?

 The Univisa offers you free entry to both sides of the Victoria Falls.
 So yes, it reduces the strength of each side’s plus points.
 But you still have the extra effort and time delay of getting across the border with the inevitable border queues.

 Good Luck with your decision!
 Feel free to contact us if you want us to plan the perfect Victoria Falls experience for you.

-Download our free in-depth PDF with our favourite tours & excursions at Victoria Falls on the Zambia sideGet the guide
+It is an in-depth PDF with our favourite tours & excursions at Victoria Falls on the Zimbabwe sideAsk for the guide

 Other Articles on Victoria Falls

 More about Cedarberg Africa